ehamberg/gtdguide/src/lyagtd.markdown

 ## Agenda contexts

-If you have regular meetings with people, it can be beneficial to have "agenda contexts"--one for each person--where you note down the things you want to talk about during the next meeting as you think of them.
+If you have regular meetings with people, it can be beneficial to have "agenda contexts"---one for each person---where you note down the things you want to talk about during the next meeting as you think of them.
 For example, if you have a weekly meeting with Foobert, you might consider having a "!!@ Foobert Agenda!!" context.
 These contexts will of course change as your team/managers/supervisor,